diem/diem/secure/storage/README.md

 guarantees (e.g., encryption before writing to disk).
 Moreover, OnDisk storage does not currently support concurrent data accesses.

-In addition, this crate also offers a `NamespacedStorage` wrapper around secure storage implementations.
-Using the NamespacedStorage wrapper, different entities can share the same secure storage instance, under different namespaces, providing an abstraction that each entity has its own secure storage backend.
+In addition, this crate also offers a `Namespaced` wrapper around secure storage implementations.
+Using the Namespaced wrapper, different entities can share the same secure storage instance, under different namespaces, providing an abstraction that each entity has its own secure storage backend.